Jessie J Opens Up About Fertility Issues At Concert: ‘It Can’t Be Something That Defines Us’

 Jessie J is getting really candid as of late.

-According to People, the 30-year-old recently opened up to a packed crowd at her Rose Tour concert at London’s Royal Albert Hall, confessing that she is unfortunately unable to have children of her own, something that she was told by doctors four years ago.
+According to People, the 30-year-old recently opened up to a packed crowd at her Rose Tour concert at London’s Royal Albert Hall, confessing that she is, unfortunately, unable to have children of her own, something that she was told by doctors four years ago.

 It all started when the singer was announcing her hit “Four Letter Word,” a song that is written about a woman who is struggling to have a baby.
 It was then that James told the crowd of her own fertility issues but made sure that they knew that it wasn’t for sympathy.